-- Impact of foreclosed, abandoned and vacant, single and multi-family homes, and commercial properties in the PMA of the proposed development should be discussed. - The foreclosure problem is still very much evident Nationwide, Statewide, as well as in Trion and Chattooga County.
-ForeclosureListings.com is a nationwide data base with approximately 987,505 listings (84% foreclosures, 4% short sales, 12% auctions, and 1% brokers listings).
-As of 5/17/16, there were 31 foreclosure and foreclosure auction listings within Trion, of which 3 of the 31 foreclosure listings had a listed value of greater than \$100,000. - In Trion and Chattooga County as a whole, the relationship between the local area foreclosure market and existing LIHTC supply is not crystal clear.
+- Impact of foreclosed, abandoned and vacant, single and multi-family homes, and commercial properties in the PMA of the proposed development should be discussed. - The foreclosure problem is still very much evident Nationwide and Statewide, but to a much lesser degree in Trion and Chattooga County.
+ForeclosureListings.com is a nationwide data base with approximately 986,000 listings (84% foreclosures, 4% short sales, and 12% auctions).
+As of 3/28/2017, there were 32 foreclosure listings and 3 foreclosure auction listings.
+Three of the foreclosure listings had a value of greater than \$100,000.
+The same data for Chattooga County indicated 109 foreclosure listings, 6 listings in the foreclosure auction stage and 2 short sales. - In Trion and Chattooga County as a whole, the relationship between the local area foreclosure market and existing LIHTC supply is not crystal clear.
 However, at the time of the survey, the existing LIHTC elderly property located within the PMA was 100% occupied. - Note: Recent anecdotal news information points to the fact that the majority of the foreclosed properties were occupied by first time buyers or move-up buyers, of which the majority were younger households, still in the job market, (at the time) versus elderly homeowners.
 The recent recession and current slow recovery magnified the foreclosure problem and negatively impacted young to middle age homeowners more so than the elderly. - With regard to the elderly desiring to sell a home in a market with many foreclosed properties they have the upper hand in terms of pricing power.
 Many purchased their homes decades ago at far lower prices than today and many own homes outright.
 Also, many transfer home ownership rights to heirs versus selling outright.